Original Publish Date: Jan 5, 2023

-There isn’t a better place to start a new business in Canada than the Province of Ontario with not only the largest population base but also the highest level of incomes and easy access in all directions by plane, train and transport.
+Ontario is an amazing place to start a new business, not only because it has the largest population base but it also has the highest level of incomes and easy access in all directions by plane, train and transport.
 Ontario has 14 crossings into the US to make importing and exporting seamless.
-The busiest U.S. crossings are at Windsor, Fort Eric and Sarnia.
+The busiest U.S. crossings in Ontario are at Windsor, Fort Erie and Sarnia.

 The gross domestic product or GDP of Ontario for 2019 was $744 billion.
 Ontario has a large manufacturing imprint in Canada, and the service sector provides 76% of Ontario’s economy.
 Canada’s ‘Silicon Valley’ is Kitchener Waterloo with big name tech companies, where California and Waterloo, Ontario fight over the top talent for this industry.

 If you wish to start your business in Ontario, we are here to help you.